indigo-dc/tts/gitbook/config.md

 ```

 #### Authorization
-Authorization follows a few simple steps
+Authorization follows a few simple steps:
- 1. everyone is forbidden
+ 1. everyone can be forbidden
- 2. if a `allow` rule which matches the user is true she is allowed
+ 2. if an `allow` rule that matches the user is true, she is allowed
- 3. if a `forbid` rule which matches the user is true he is forbidden
+ 3. if a `forbid` rule that matches the user is true, he is forbidden

-So a for a user to access a service she
+So a for a user to access a service she:
- - MUST match at least one `allow` rule and evaluate to true
+ - MUST match at least one `allow` rule that evaluates to true
  - MUST NOT match any `forbid` rule that evaluates to true

-Each rule is exactly one line.
-A rule consists always aut of five parts:
+Each rule is exactly one line long.
+A rule always consists of five parts:
-` authz.allow.p.k.o = v `
+` authz.allow.p.k.o = v`, where the values are:

  - `p`: the Id of the provider
  - `k`: the key within the OpenId Connect Id-Token or user information
  - `info`: the information in the Id Token or user information with the key `k`
  - `o`: the operation to perform
  - `v`: the value

-The provider Id is the same as given during configuration, in the provider example above
+The provider Id is the same as was given during the configuration, in the provider example above
-the id was 'iam' so using that for `p` would allow to decide on users coming from iam.
+the *id* was `iam`, so using that for `p` allows making decisions on users coming from `iam`.
-There is a special provider id, which is `any` and it matches any provider.
+There is a special provider *id* value, `any`, which matches any provider.

-The key `k` has to match a value of the id token or the user info.
+The key `k` has to match a value of the *id* token or the user info.
 The value of the
-Id Token ofer Userinfo having the key `k` is the `info`.
+*Id Token* offers *Userinfo*, i.e. having the key `k` is the `info`.
-if the key is not present:
+If the key is not present:
- - an allow rule evaluates to false
+ - `allow` rule evaluates to *false*
- - a forbid rule evaluates to true
+ - `forbid` rule evaluates to *true*

-the operation `o` can be one of the following list:
+The operation `o` can be one of the following list:
- - contains: the `info` can either be a list or a string
+ - `contains`: the `info` can either be a list or a string
-   - a list: the value `v` must be a member of the list `info`
+   - a *list*: the value `v` must be a member of the list `info`
-   - a string: the value `v` must be part of the string `info`
+   - a *string*: the value `v` must be part of the string `info`
- - is_member_of: the value `v` must be a comma separated list (with no spaces!) and `info` needs to be a member of that list
+ - `is_member_of`: the value `v` must be a comma separated list (with no spaces!) and `info` needs to be a member of that list
- - equals: `v` and `info` need to be equal
+ - `equals`: `v` and `info` need to be equal
- - regexp: `v` is a regular expression and `info` needs to satisfy the expression
+ - `regexp`: `v` is a regular expression and `info` needs to satisfy the expression
- - any: evaluates to `v`, so to make this pass set `v` to 'true'
+ - `any`: evaluates to `v`, so to make this pass set `v` to 'true'

 #### Examples
 ```
-# 'p' is any, so matching all provider
+# 'p' is any, so matching all providers
-# 'k' is sub, the subject of the id token, which for sure is always present
+# 'k' is sub, the subject of the id token, this is always present
 # 'info' can be ignored due to
   # 'o' being 'any'
   # 'v' is true
-# so the following line allows anyone from any provider
+# The following line is an example allowing anyone from any provider:
 service.info.authz.allow.any.sub.any = true

 # 'p' is iam, so matching only the provider with the id iam
 # 'k' is sub, the subject of the id token, which for sure is always present
 # 'info' can be ignored due to
   # 'o' being 'any'
   # 'v' is true
-# so the following line allows anyone from the iam provider
+# The next line shows an example allowing anyone from the iam provider:
 service.info.authz.allow.iam.sub.any = true

-# the following examples will concentrate on the operations
+# The examples below will concentrate on the operations.

-# 'k' is group, so the groups the user belongs to
+# 'k' is a group, i.e. the groups the user belongs to
 # 'info' should be a list
-# 'o' being 'contains'
+# 'o' has value 'contains'
 # 'v' is 'Developer'
-# so the following line allows anyone from the iam provider whos group
-# list contains 'Developer'
+# The following line allows anyone whose group list contains 'Developer' and is
+# from the iam provider
 service.info.authz.allow.iam.group.contains = Developer

 # 'k' is sub
 # 'info' is the subject within iam
 # 'o' being 'is_member_of'
 # 'v' is a comma separated list of subjects
-# so the following line allows sub1, sub2 and sub3 from the provider
+# The following line allows sub1, sub2 and sub3 from the provider iam
-# iam
 service.info.authz.allow.iam.sub.is_member_of = sub1,sub3,sub2
 ```

 ### Configuring SSH for WaTTS
 WaTTS does not yet support hashed hosts in the `known_hosts` file.
 As the
-connection to the remote host is done without user interaction the host MUST be
+connection to the remote host is done without user interaction, the host MUST be
 listed in the `known_hosts` file.

-To add a host to the list of known hosts in a way readable for WaTTS the
+To add a host to the list of known hosts in a way readable for WaTTS, the
-`ssh_config` (usually at `/etc/ssh/ssh_config`) must have the setting
+`ssh_config` (usually located in `/etc/ssh/ssh_config`) must have the setting
 `HashKnownHosts no`.
-After checking and eventually updating the configuration
+After checking and eventually updating the configuration,
-login as the WaTTS user.
+one can login as a WaTTS user.

-As WaTTS user connects to the remote hosts using the credential specified in the
+As a WaTTS user, one connects to remote hosts using the credential specified in the
-service configuration, and potentially using the verbose flag (-v).
+service configuration, with potentially using the verbose flag (-v).
 During the
 connection there are two possibilities:

 1. The client asks whether the host should be added.
-In case it is a host that
+In the case it is a host that
    should be accessible by WaTTS, the user should answer with yes, and then
    can go on with the next host.
 2. The client silently connects without asking.
 If this is the case, the host is
    already in the `~/.ssh/known_hosts` file.
 In the verbose connection, the
    output will tell which line in the file belongs to the remote host.
-Open the
+In this
-   `known_hosts` file and delete the line at the number printed before.
-Save the
+   case you can edit the `known_hosts` file and delete the line at the number
-   file and start the connection step again.
+   printed before.
+Save the file and start the connection again, and the
+   situation described above will happen.

 After adding all the hosts, the `ssh_config` should be modified.
 Open the
 `ssh_config` and change the hash hosts setting to `HashKnownHosts yes`.